Mr. Blumberg is a partner in Kurzman Eisenberg Corbin & Lever, LLP’s Trusts and Estates Department.

 In 1977, Mr. Blumberg established Gerald & Lawrence Blumberg, LLP, a New York law firm that specialized in representing individuals, families and their business and charitable ventures.
 Mr. Blumberg and his colleagues at Gerald & Lawrence Blumberg, LLP joined Kurzman Eisenberg in January, 2017.

-Mr. Blumberg also serves on the Board of Copland House, Inc., an organization which supports American classical music and emerging composers from its base in Aaron Copland’s former home in Westchester County, and is a Director of the Columbia Law School Association.
+Mr. Blumberg also serves as Vice-President of Copland House, Inc., an organization which supports American classical music and emerging composers from its base in Aaron Copland’s former home in Westchester County, and is a Director of the Columbia Law School Association.